 Click on "Content settings"

-In the "Cookies" section (first section), check the "Block cookies and data from third-party sites" box, and click on OK to validate the choice
+In the "Cookies" section (first paragraph), check the "Block cookies and data from third-party sites" box, and click on OK to confirm your choice.

 Firefox

-In the Firefox menu, go to "Tools" and then "Options"
+In the Firefox menu, go to "Tools" then "Options"

-On the "Privacy" tab, set the "Retention rules" menu to "Use custom settings for history".
+On the "Privacy" tab, set the "Retention rules" menu to "Use personalized settings for history".

 Finally, uncheck the "Accept third-party cookies" box.